nawawy/midas_task/README.md

   The processed chunks will be saved as a JSONL file in the output/ directory.

-##### Or use docker after building the image:
+##### Option 2: Using Docker
   ```bash
     docker run --name my_midas -v $(pwd)/output:/app/output midas "https://www.example.com/example.pdf"
   ```
 <br>

-  This will run a container of your built image and then copies the output to your output folder to see it.<br><br>
+  The output will be copied to your local output/ directory.<br>

-  Details : <br>
+  Command Details:<br>
-    --name my_midas : is the container name in order to use it if you want to rerun the same container<br>
+    --name my_midas: Names the container for reuse.<br>
-    $(pwd)/output:/app/output : copies the output from the container to the local output folder to see the json files<br>
+    -v $(pwd)/output:/app/output: Maps the container's output directory to your local output/ folder.<br>
-    midas : is the ame of the image built<br>
+    midas_task: The name of the Docker image.<br>
-    "https://www.example.com/example.pdf" : pass any url you want to add for the pipeline to download and parse<br><br><br>
+    "https://www.example.com/example.pdf": The URL of the document to process.<br>

   ```bash
   docker start -a my_midas